josdem/hugo/content/techtalk/cicd/jenkins_shell_execution.md

 Hello World!
 ```

-In order to execute previous command you need to create a ssh password less login strategy using [SSH Keygen](https://www.ssh.com/ssh/keygen/)
+In order to execute previous command you need to create a ssh password-less login strategy using [SSH Keygen](https://www.ssh.com/ssh/keygen/)

 ```bash
 ssh-keygen -t rsa